geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

 Every control is exposed as a signal with the same name.
 The relevant signal aggregation information is provided below.

 ``NVML::GPU_FREQUENCY_CONTROL``
-    Sets Streaming Multiprocessor frequency min and max to the same limit (in hertz)
+    Sets Streaming Multiprocessor frequency min and max to the same limit (in hertz).

     *  **Aggregation**: average
     *  **Domain**: gpu